-Second Supplement dated 12 December 2022 to the prospectus dated 9 March, 2021 for REDHEDGE ICAV
+First Supplement dated 19 June 2023 to the prospectus dated 9 March 2021 for REDHEDGE ICAV

-This Supplement contains specific information in relation to RV - Corporate Bonds Fund (the "Fund"), an open-ended Fund of Redhedge ICAV (the "ICAV").
+This Supplement contains specific information in relation to Redhedge Synergy Total Return (the "Fund"), an open-ended Fund of Redhedge ICAV (the "ICAV").
 The ICAV is an umbrella Irish collective asset-management vehicle with variable capital and segregated liability between sub-funds registered with and authorised by the Central Bank of Ireland with registration number C155838, pursuant to Part 2 of the Irish Collective Asset-management Vehicles Act, 2015.

-Capitalised terms used, but not defined, in this Supplement have the meanings given to them in the ICAV's prospectus dated 9 March, 2021 (the "Prospectus").
+Capitalised terms used, but not defined, in this Supplement have the meanings given to them in the ICAV's prospectus dated 9 March 2021 (the "Prospectus").
 This Supplement forms part of and should be read together with and in the context of the Prospectus.
 Nothing in this Supplement shall constitute a representation or warranty that, in preparing this document, any attempt has been made to verify, confirm or update any of the information in the Prospectus at the date hereof.
-This Supplement together with the Prospectus is available from the ICAV at its registered office.
+The Prospectus is available from the ICAV at its registered office.
 The ICAV may issue additional Funds with the prior approval of the Central Bank and details of such other Funds shall be made available upon request.
 To the extent that there is any inconsistency between the terms of this Supplement and the Prospectus, this Supplement shall prevail with respect to the Fund.